emitanaka/SAI/README.md

 ### Package

-You can install the development version of SAI like so:
+You can install the development version of SAI like below:

 ``` r
 # install.packages("pak")